The Crew-Cuts

-The Crew Cuts were a Canadian vocal quartet, that made a number of popular records that charted in the United States and worldwide.
-They named themselves after the then popular crew cut haircut, one of the first connections made between pop music and hairstyle.
+The Crew-Cuts (sometimes spelled Crew Cuts or Crewcuts) were a Canadian vocal and doowop quartet, that made a number of popular records that charted in the United States and worldwide.
 They were most famous for their recording of The Chords' hit record, "Sh-Boom".

+The Crewcuts along with The Four Lads and The Diamonds were an inducted into the Canadian Hall of Fame in 1984.
+All the originals were on stage.